Trovemaster/TROVE/docs/source/newmolecules.rst

 Adding a molecule of similar symmetry is relatively straightforward.
 It is possible that no new TROVE files for defining the potential, etc will be required.
 An example of this is adding arsine (AsH\ :sub:`3`) when phosphine (PH\ :sub:`3`) is already set up in TROVE.
 Both molecules have trigonal pyramidal structure and belong to the :math:`C_{3v}` point group.

-In the TROVE input file the molecule is defined in various places as was discussed in Chapter `Theory <https://spectrove.readthedocs.io/en/latest/quickstart.html>`__.
+In the TROVE input file the molecule is defined in various places as was discussed in :doc:`quickstart`.
 If a new molecule of the same symmetry as a previously defined molecule is to be added, then the symmetry group defined by the keyword ``SYMGROUP`` should be kept the same.

 ``TRANSFORM``, which determines the subroutine to transform coordinates from Z-matrix to those for computations, should also be left the same.
 If a new type of coordinates is required then this needs to be changed either to another existing transform or a new one.
 Setting this up is described below.